Ben Avery Shooting Facility Rules

 Shotgun loads may be used on the main range.
 Buckshot and slugs must be used on the wooded frames; birdshot must be discharged on special shotgun frames which are designed for birdshot ONLY.

 No food is allowed on the main range.
-Drinks a permitted, but they must be in a resealable container.
+Drinks are permitted, but they must be in a resealable container.
 Smoking is prohibited on the range.

 Any firearms chambered in .50 BMG, or any round derived from .50 BMG, or producing kinetic force on par with .50 BMG is strictly prohibited.